jarmyo/MSR-100-Magnetic-Stripe-Parser/README.md

 # How to use

+Instance a `MSR100Controller` object, attach a custom method to `OnCardSwiped` event.

 Constructor has two parameters:

 - `PortName` is a **optional** string parameter that will override the port name, default is COM1